ClerkOS/digital-claude-dream/docs/RULES_SYSTEM_DESIGN.md

 2. Panel slides out showing all active rules
 3. User can edit, delete, or create new rules
 4. Changes apply immediately with confirmation

+### Scenario 4: Proactive Rule Creation (Before Issues Occur)
+1. User opens the Rules Panel from sidebar
+2. Clicks "Create New Rule" button at bottom
+3. Rule creation panel slides in (same as issue-based creation)
+4. User types: "Always require customer email for all transactions"
+5. Zigma confirms: "✅ Rule created.
+This will apply to all future records."
+6. Rule appears in the rules list at top (most recent first)

+**Key Principle**: No issue needed.
+Users can set up rules proactively based on their domain knowledge and business requirements.

 ---